jsenjoy/emacs.d/README.md

-# A Emacs config from Purcell, customize by me
+# From Purcell and Customize by me

 Keep which I need in purcell's configure.
 Remove some I don't need.